Jamie Pollock: Managerial career

 Pollock was the manager of non-League club Spennymoor Town until 2007, after his previous club Spennymoor United folded in 2005.
 His Spennymoor side won the Northern League Division 2 title in 2007.
 He also coaches a Polton Allstars team that plays in the Teesside Junior Alliance – North Riding League.

 Pollock took over as Billingham Synthonia manager at the start of the 2018–19 season.
 Synthonia finished 10th at the end of season.
 He stepped down as manager in August 2019 to focus more on his chairman role.
+In 2019 he set up Billingham Synthonia Football Academy.
+He stepped down as chairman of the club in July 2021.

 Personal life

-In April 2018, Pollock became the chairman of Northern League Division 2 side Billingham Synthonia and also took over as manager.
-In 2019 he set up Billingham Synthonia Football Academy, and also stepped down as manager to oversee the newly formed academy, and focus on his role as director of football and chairman.
-He stepped down as chairman of the club in July 2021.

 His sons Ben and Mattie also became professional footballers.